YQQS/formfoss/doc/design/README.md

       - type: boolean
       - default: false

-- questions: structure of each form item, it is a array of formItem for each formItem:
+- formItems: structure of each form item, it is a array of formItem for each formItem:
   + id: unique id of each formItem in the form
       - type: number